 21. Use GTD – if it’s < 2 minutes, do it now.
 Otherwise, book it.

 I love the Getting Things Done methodology – when it swept Silicon Valley, I got swept up in it as well, and it is still a very valid way of doing business.
-Simply put, if a task comes across your desk, which you can complete in less than 2 minutes, just do it.
+Simply put, if a task comes across your desk that you can complete in less than 2 minutes, just do it.
 Suppose you can’t then schedule a time to complete the task on your Calendar.
 Very useful for most things.

 22. Stop watching TV

 Seriously.
 At last count, there are studies out there that say we consume up to 3+ hours a DAY just sitting back and watching TV.
 What do you get out of that?
-Sure we say that we might like to “relax” and “veg-out” in front of the TV, and it might have some benefits in allowing us to relax and de-stress.
+Sure we say that we might like to “relax” and “veg-out” in front of the TV, and it might benefit us to relax and de-stress.
 But 3 hours a day?
 Think about all of the time you are wasting doing this instead of writing a blog post, emailing a potential client, reading a book, or watching a YouTube video to learn something.
 You must pare back your complete leisure watching of TV back as far as you can.
 Is your life so stressful that you NEED to watch that much TV?

 23. Stop going to movies

 The Last Jedi was over 2 hours long.
 Add in getting to the theater early, finding parking, buying tickets, popcorn, soda, watching the trailers, watching the movie, grabbing food, finding your car, and going home; you are talking most of if not more than HALF A DAY of your life.
-Now, seriously, do you think that is the best use of your precious time?
+Now, do you think that is the best use of your precious time?
 Unless you need to see the film for your job, then it’s not that important.
 Ask yourself, do I need to spend so much time watching movies?

 24. Stop reading the paper or following politics